$C^3$: Compositional Counterfactual Contrastive Learning for Video-grounded Dialogues: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this work, we proposed Compositional Counterfactual Contrastive Learning ($C^3$), a contrastive learning framework that minimizes the distance between compositional hidden state representations of factual samples and maximizes the distance between counterfactual samples.
-We introduced a factorized object-action structural causal model, described a temporal-based and token-based augmentation process, and formulated contrastive learning losses that exploit object-level and action-level variance.
-We noted our proposed $C^3$ entails some limitations, including: 1) the assumption of independence between $\mathcal{C}_{obj}$ and $\mathcal{C}_{act}$, 2) requirements of external text processing tools, and 3) applications in other domains.
-We also want to emphasize that $C^3$ should be used strictly to address data issues and improves model performance, but not to pursue malicious purposes such as converting a chatbot to steal information.
-Any applications of our method should consider relevant concerns to any stakeholders as well as the impacts based on the risk profiles of the applied domains.
-For a more detailed discussion of our limitations and broader impacts, please refer to the Supplementary.
+In this work, we proposed Compositional Counterfactual Contrastive Learning ($C^3$), a contrastive learning framework to address the limitation of data in video-grounded dialogue systems.
+We introduced a factorized object-action structural causal model, described a temporal-based and token-based augmentation process, and formulated contrastive learning losses that exploit object-level and action-level variance between factual and counterfactual training samples.
+In our proposed approach, we train models to minimize the distance between compositional hidden state representations of factual samples and maximize the distance between counterfactual samples.